dcurioustech/edu-chat/README.md

 WebSocket: Learn real-time communication by experimenting with WebSocketConfig and ChatWebSocketHandler.
 Try adding features like private messaging.

+Vector Database: Explore Milvus by generating embeddings for chat messages or assistant descriptions and implementing similarity searches.

 REST APIs: Study AssistantController to understand RESTful design.
 Add endpoints for updating or deleting assistants.

+Extensibility: Enhance the project by integrating a real AI model (e.g., via xAI’s API at https://x.ai/api) or adding authentication.

 Contributing